 - To sweeten low carb oatmeal

-More Sugar Free Caramel Recipes:
+Keto Sugar Free Caramel Sauce Recipe

 - Add the butter and granulated erythritol to a medium saucepan over medium heat.
 Bring to a boil and then cook until it turns light brown, about 3 to 4 minutes, swirling the saucepan occasionally.

-- Add the cream, molasses, vanilla, cream of tartar, stevia glycerite, and salt.
+- Add the heavy whipping cream, molasses, vanilla, cream of tartar, stevia glycerite, and salt.
 Bring to a boil, and then cook until the sauce is thickened slightly (it should coat the back of a wooden spoon), about 3 to 5 minutes.
 (Don’t overcook it, because it’ll thicken more as it cools and it will set into a thick caramel paste if refrigerated overnight.)

 - Serve hot.